microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 > [!NOTE]
 > Model A and B aren't supported by these APIs.

-The following table lists the evaluation mode capacity & Price for additional usage for these APIs:
+The following table lists the evaluation mode capacity and price for additional usage for these APIs:

 | API | Evaluation mode capacity  | Price for additional use  | Notes |
 | -------- | -------- | -------- | -------- |